sensu/sensu-go-workshop/README.md

    _NOTE: self-guided users should create an api-key for the `sensu` user (the default user for this workshop).
-Trainees in instructor-led workshops should create an api-key for their own user (e.g. `sensuctl api-key grant me@mycompany.com`._
+Trainees in instructor-led workshops should create an api-key for their own user, using the username provided by the instructor (e.g. `sensuctl api-key grant <username>`)._

 ### Lesson 1: introduction to Sensu Go